 MARY ROLLESLEY (d.1538+)

 Mary Rollesley was one of the twelve children of John Rollesley or Rowsley of Rollesley, Derbyshire (d.
-June 3, 1513) and Elizabeth Cheyney, whose will is dated August 23, 1513.
-By the time her parents died, Mary was a nun at St. Helen’s Bishopsgate, a priory in London.
-Her mother left her £5 and left another £5 to the prioress and convent.
-Elizabeth Rollesley also left 40s to St. Botolph’s Without Aldgate “for tithes of her beerhouse named the Swan, negligently forgotten.”
-Mary advanced to become sub-prioress and was acting prioress on December 21, 1528 when a lease was granted by Dame Mary Rowlisley (sic), prioress of St. Helen’s.
-She was elected prioress on August 22, 1529.
-Dame Mary surrendered the priory on November 25, 1538 and received a pension of £30.
+June 3, 1513) and Elizabeth Cheyney.
+Her mother’s will is dated August 23, 1513 and left Mary £5 and left another £5 to the prioress and convent of St. Helen’s Bishopsgate in London where Mary was a nun.
+This will also left 40s to St. Botolph’s Without Aldgate “for tithes of her beerhouse named the Swan, negligently forgotten.”
+Mary was sub-prioress and acting prioress by December 21, 1528, when she received the grant of a lease.
+She was elected prioress on August 22, 1529 and surrendered the priory on November 25, 1538.
+She received a pension of £30.

 ELIZABETH ROLLESTON (d.
 August 2, 1556)

 Elizabeth Rolleston was the daughter of Thomas Rolleston or Rowlston of Swarkestone, Derbyshire and Katherine Fitzwilliam.
 She married William Whitlok or Whitelocke, merchant tailor of London (d.
 August 1520).
 They had two daughters, Margaret and Elizabeth, both of whom died before 1554.
-Whitlok wrote his will on August 2, 1520 at Barowe and named his wife executrix, although one source says he died in Flanders.
+Whitlok wrote his will on August 2, 1520 at Barowe and named his wife executrix.
 It was proved August 30, 1520.
 Elizabeth’s second husband was another merchant tailor, Thomas Lee of London (d.
 August 1527).
 They had a son, Thomas (d.1572) and a daughter, Anne (d.1561).
 He wrote his will on August 24, 1527 and it was proved August 27, 1527.
 Once again Elizabeth was named executrix.
-After a number of charitable bequests, Lee left the bulk of his estate to her and specified that the lease of his dwelling house in Watling Street go to her, then his son, his daughter, and Elizabeth’s children by her first husband, in that order.
+After a number of charitable bequests, Lee left the bulk of his estate to her and specified that the lease of his dwelling house in Watling Street go to her, then to his son, his daughter, and Elizabeth’s children by her first husband, in that order.
 Her third husband was Robert Wade of London (d.
 June 1529).
 They had no children, but she acquired a stepson, Guy Wade (d.1557), and a stepdaughter, Maryan.
 Elizabeth was named executrix of Wade’s will.
 Her fourth husband was John Onley of London and Catesby, Northamptonshire (d.
 November 22, 1537).
-She was his second wife and he had two surviving teenaged sons, Edward (1522-1582) and Thomas (1523-1589), and a daughter, Mary, by his first marriage.
+She was his second wife and he had two surviving teenaged sons, Edward (1522-1582) and Thomas (1523-1589), and a daughter, Mary, from his first marriage.
 Onley was assessed at £1000 in 1536, and was therefore a wealthy man.
 He made Elizabeth his executrix in his will of November 12, 1537, but before it was proved, she fraudulently obtained £5 in expenses from the court of augmentations, where her husband had been a solicitor.
 Apparently, he had already collected this sum and, as the History of Parliament puts it, “the truth came out.”
 The stepchildren were raised in the household of their uncle, George Cotton.
 Elizabeth wrote her will in 1554.
 It was proved August 11, 1556.
 Although she expressed a preference to be buried in the parish church of St. John Zachary’s, within the city of London, she was interred in St. Mary the Virgin, Cropredy.
 She left bequests to her surviving children, her grandchildren, and her stepchildren.
-To her son, Thomas Lee, she left the lease of the house in which she’d been living, in Wood Street in London.
+To her son, Thomas Lee, she left the lease of the house in Wood Street in London in which she had been living.
 Considerable space is also given to the disposition of her manor of Severn Stoke in Worcestershire, which she had purchased from Henry, earl of Cumberland.

 see REBECCA TAYLOR